Things to do in Minneapolis and St Paul over Thanksgiving break

 Stay home and play games

 Sometimes, even we want to just stay home and enjoy our families without the hoopla of going out.
 Lucky for you, the older we get, the more often we feel this way, too.
 That’s why we put together a HUGE list of 75 Fun Indoor Games for Kids of All Ages.
 We guarantee there is something for all ages on this list you could pull out for Thanksgiving break.
 Fortunate enough to have balmy weather over Thanksgiving?
-Try our list of 60 Fun Outdoor Games instead to work off the turkey.
+Try our list of 60 Fun Outdoor Games instead to wake up from the turkey coma.